skokielibrary/spl-content/_content/lynnanne/books-movies-more--book-discussions.markdown

 LitLounge is the North Shore’s social book discussion group, brought to you in partnership with Morton Grove Public Library.
 Come grab a drink, discuss hip books, and meet new people!
 We get together the second Wednesday of every month at 7:00pm at The Curragh at 8266 Lincoln Avenue in Skokie.
 [books being discussed this quarter.
 Link to E*vanced event]

-## Science Park?
+## Science Park Lunch Group
-If you are an employee at the Science Park and would like to attend this lunchtime book discussion, contact Lukie Marfiott lmarriott@skokielibrary.info
+For employees at the Illinois Science + Technology Park, this quarterly book discussion meets at lunchtime and discusses a variety of books.
+For more information, contact Lukie Marfiott lmarriott@skokielibrary.info